 4. Get rid of unwanted hardware

 As every system administrator knows, you need to take inventory of your network devices and software.
 You should remove unwanted or unneeded hardware from the equation as much as possible by starting with a known baseline.
 This will allow you to establish control over operations in the future while reducing the attack surface even more so than before!

 As part of the risk mitigation process, systems must be actively managed – meaning they can adapt dynamically in response to changing threat environments while scaling up and streamlining administrative tasks for optimal efficiency during operation.

 5. Ensure Signed Software Policies

-In order to make sure that your computer is secure, you should use a modern operating system that enforces signed software execution policies for scripts, executables and device drivers.
+To make sure that your computer is secure, you should use a modern operating system that enforces signed software execution policies for scripts, executables and device drivers.

-For risk mitigation, you need to maintain a list of trusted certificates in order to prevent and detect the injection of an illegitimate executable into privileged processes modules.
+For risk mitigation, you need to maintain a list of trusted certificates to prevent and detect the injection of an illegitimate executable into privileged processes modules.
 In conjunction with this policy, it’s recommended that all devices have support for executing only authorised binaries from specific administrators who are identified by their digital signature on any given machine-readable media such as USB drives inserted through front panel ports on desktop computers; mobile phones can be protected using either hardware security keys or fingerprint scanners embedded within the touch screen display itself, so there’s never anything stored locally after single login operation completed successfully.